 its impact on corneal transplant

 A corneal transplant is a very serious surgical procedure that is performed when all other cornea treatment options have failed to yield results.
-The benefit of undergoing corneal cross-linking surgery is that it will reduce the need for a corneal transplant.
+The benefit of undergoing corneal cross-linking is that it will reduce the need for a corneal transplant.

 The corneal cross-linking procedure provides strength and shape to the cornea by reinforcing the collagen bonds, this way it is less likely that your cornea will continue to change shape and therefore reduces your chances of needing a cornea transplant.

-Corneal cross-linking surgery is the standard of care procedure for patients with keratoconus and vision complications after LASIK.
+Corneal cross-linking is the standard of care procedure for patients with keratoconus and vision complications after LASIK.
 By recognizing and treating early, these patients may not need a cornea transplant.